kckecheng/cheatsheets/code_utils.rst

 - code should be built for at least once;
 - a compilation database(compile_commands.jso) should exist at the project root folder;

-Here are two examples on how to generate compile_commands.json:
+Here are several examples on how to generate compile_commands.json:

 - linux kernel: ships with a script which generates compile_commands.json